siyamthandandlovu/chirper/README.md

 You can use tools like [Postman](https://www.postman.com/) or [Thunderclient](https://www.thunderclient.com/) to interact with the API endpoints.

-# 6 BUN ALTERNATIVE
+# 6. BUN ALTERNATIVE
-I initially implemented the API as a using [bun](https://bun.sh) but haven't deployed it just yet You are welcome to check out the code here 👇🏽 https://github.com/siyamthandandlovu/chirper-bun.git
+I initially implemented the API as a using [bun](https://bun.sh) but haven't deployed it just yet.

+You are welcome to check out the code here 👇🏽 https://github.com/siyamthandandlovu/chirper-bun.git

-# 7 LICENSE
+# 7. LICENSE

+Chirper is MIT licensed.